Also known as: Infection - skin around the nail

 If you have bacterial paronychia, soaking your nail in hot water 2 or 3 times a day helps reduce swelling and pain.

-Your doctor may prescribe antibiotics.
-In severe cases, your doctor may cut and drain the sore with a sharp instrument.
+Your provider may prescribe oral antibiotics.
+In severe cases, your provider may cut and drain the sore with a sharp instrument.
 Part of the nail may need to be removed.

 Complications are rare, but may include:

 When to Contact a Medical Professional

 To prevent paronychia: